stackitcloud/terraform-provider-stackit/docs/resources/cdn_custom_domain.md

 - `certificate` (String, Sensitive) The PEM-encoded TLS certificate.
 Required for custom certificates.
 - `private_key` (String, Sensitive) The PEM-encoded private key for the certificate.
 Required for custom certificates.
 The certificate will be updated if this field is changed.
-- `skip_dns_check` (Boolean) When true, skips the verification check that the custom domain points to the distribution domain via CNAME or ALIAS.
+- `skip_dns_check` (Boolean) When true, skips the verification check that the custom domain points to the distribution domain via CNAME.
 Useful for zero-downtime migrations.

 Read-Only: